vdam05/Portfolio/README.md

 Built projects such as portfolio, games and others for resume

    ## Portfolio
    HTML files, CSS files and JavaScripts for interactions.
-Also links to personal projects (could?)
+Also links to personal projects.
+   Update: The portfolio is quite complete in responsiveness and content.
+Can add more overtime when needed.

    ## Game
    Java: Perhaps a utility software <br/>